judyfong/blog/_posts/2023-07-24-hornstrandir-hike.md

 camps.
 The fourth night we ate at the [doctor's house in Hesteyri][doctors].
 They served us a nice dinner of beer, fish, and ice cream.
 The prices were very reasonable and compareable to an average restaurant in Reykjavík.
 All in all dinner was only 6,500kr for me.
-It's a good idea to make a reservation for dinner to make sure they have the food ready during dinner time as they usually only server pancakes and cake to day trippers.
+It's a good idea to make a reservation under your name for dinner to make sure they have the food ready during dinner time as they usually only serve pancakes and cake to day trippers.

 We brought a compass and a paper map as there is no cell reception in most of Hornstrandir.
 Maps can be bought at the bookstore or rental camping equipment